yasiruchamuditha/Lossless-Image-compressor-DIP/README.md

 ## Prerequisites

-[Make sure that the computer have Python and pip installed on your machine.]
+[Make sure that the computer has Python and pip installed on your machine.]

 ## Installation

 [
-Download the compressor.zip file to the local computer and extract the compressor.zip and save extracted file to the computer.
+Download the compressor.zip file to the local computer, extract the compressor.zip, and save the extracted file to the computer.
 ]

 ## Navigation